Roots-of-Unity/recipe2/README.md

 ![](http://i.imgur.com/cy8Tnv1.jpg)

-Now that the list is printed firmly onto the original computational device: paper; I can proceed and order it according to the Shopping List Ordering Algorithm described in detail on the wiki. **PUT A LINK HERE**.
+Now that the list is printed firmly onto the original computational device: paper; I can proceed and order it according to the Shopping List Ordering Algorithm described in detail in the self-named section.
 ![](http://i.imgur.com/t9PFZVz.jpg)

 Now, while that list is now "ordered" (future developments include a mobile app to perform this ordering.
 It's easier graphically and with touch.) in the sense that I've extracted the information that my head knows about 86th Street Costco inventory sequence, it won't be helping anyone in its present form.
 The list needs to be organized from least to greatest according to the penciled in sequence numbers.